sovrin-foundation/protocol/protocol.md

 ## What's on the Ledger?
 The protocol stores the following Public Objects on the ledger:
-1. Public DIDs and DID Documents (inluding public keys and addressable endpoints)
+1. Public DIDs and DID Documents (including public keys and addressable endpoints)
 2. Schema
 3. Claim Definitions (references a Schema and includes an Issuer's public keys)
 4. Revocation Registries (references a Claim Definition)